 Day 5: Monday, April 24 – Low Key Day in Rome

 Our intention is to go to the Etruscan Museum near the Villa Borghese.
 We walk over one of the bridges spanning the Tiber and into a new neighborhood, stopping for lunch at a fairly posh outdoor cafe populated mostly by well-suited Italian business people.
 After a long and hot walk, we arrive at the Etruscan Museum only to find it closed.
 Ooops.
 My research skills fail.
 Getting back home turns into a bit of a struggle–we wait and wait for the streetcar only to get on it and realize several stops later that we are going in the opposite direction.
-Off we get and try to find a bus, but my iPhone is not up to the tasks.
+Off we get and try to find a bus, but my iPhone is not up to the task.
 We give up and grab a taxi back across the river to the Trastevere to buy art materials.
 Sometimes being frugal just doesn’t work out!

 For dinner, we grab sandwiches from one of the small joints on our street and settle down for a quiet night.